| | | Looking for a good Chumash/Pentateuch/Tanach/Jewish Bible? Needless to say, Jewish books start with the Torah. Torah, in the traditional

 Torah.
 Chassidic teachings from the last couple of centuries?
 Depending on your

+outlook, also Torah.
+And so on.
 The Jewish Bible is known in Hebrew by the acronym Tanakh (Torah,

 Neviim, Ketuvim - Torah, Prophets, Writings).
 The first five books in a printed